mashbash2150/MeetYourMaker/README.md

 This app will be built using MERN stack technologies:

 - MongoDB for hosting user and maker data
-- Express/Node as the web framework/server by which we connect our front and backends
+- Express/Node as the web framework/server by which front and back ends are connected
 - React to power the front end web UI

 ---